 The goal with ergonomic keyboards is typically to leave your wrist in a resting position.
 You might not feel the difference in the short term, but it can put significantly less stress on your joints over the long term.
 Some ergonomic models can vary pretty wildly from standard design principles, so not every model will necessarily be the right choice for everyone.

 Lighting is primarily a feature preferred by gamers.
 Manufacturers like Razer make it a high priority and allow for millions of different customization options.
 But lighting has a practical purpose, too.
 Some business users invest in a model with lighting so that they can more easily see their keys in darker offices or while working in bed.
 Serious gamers looking for a sense of style in particular should pursue models that offer RGB lighting and compatible software for creating custom lighting configurations.

 Which is the Best Keyboard for Typing?

 We really like Das Keyboard.
-This German manufactured model comes with Cherry MX Brown switches that are further reinforced with gold connectors.
+This German-manufactured model comes with Cherry MX Brown switches that are further reinforced by gold connectors.
 And the Das Keyboard can even serve as a hub for your other computer accessories and device charging since it offers two USB 3.0 ports.

-There’s no objective company that makes the best keyboards, but different manufacturers make the best keyboards in specific categories.
-Corsair and Razer make some of the top gaming keyboards, while Logitech is a good all around choice if you want the best typing experience.
+There’s no single company that objectively makes the best keyboards.
+Instead, different manufacturers make the best keyboards in different categories.
+Corsair and Razer make some of the top gaming keyboards, while Logitech is a good all-around choice if you want the best typing experience.

-Looking for the number one keyboard of 2020?
-We’ve provided you with not just 10 of the top options available, but we’ve also offered you a full rundown of the specs and features you should pay attention to.
-When encourage you to give these models a test drive, and if you have some thoughts to share, we’d love for you to tell us about it by using the form at the end of this article.If you liked our article on keyboards, please share and comment below what your favorite product is.
+Looking for the number one keyboard of 2021?
+We’ve not only provided you with 10 of the top options available, but we’ve also offered you a full rundown of the specs and features you should pay attention to.
+W0n encourage you to give these models a test drive, and if you have some thoughts to share, we’d love for you to do so using the form at the end of this article.If you liked our article on keyboards, please share and comment below what your favorite product is.